Sage/carbon-factory/docs/first-time-installation.md

 ## (optional) Step by Step Getting Started

-Now that your environment is setup, lets go step by step to getting a project running.
+Now that your environment is setup, let's go step by step to getting a project running.

 * Go to a directory where you keep your projects: